 - Tetherdown adheres to the Haringey Safeguarding Children multi-agency partnership procedures (Haringey LA).
 The full Haringey LA procedures and additional guidance relating to specific safeguarding issues can be found on their website: https://haringeyscp.org.uk/ - Staff (volunteers, governors, contractors, agency and supply staff and visitors) must follow the school procedures set out in this and the following sections should they identity or have a worry about a child protection issue.
-The actions staff and other adults should take if there are any safeguarding concerns about a pupil are listed below.
+A Safeguarding leaflet with Tetherdown procedures and DSL team identification will be provided to all visitors on arrival.
+(Annex 8) The actions staff and other adults should take if there are any safeguarding concerns about a pupil are listed below.
 This will be covered in staff training, including new staff induction.
 Visitors will be provided with an information sheet on arrival, summarising the school systems and how they should pass on any child protection concerns.
 If anyone is unsure about reporting concerns, they must speak to the DSL and they can also refer to the DfE publication 'What to do if you're worried a child is being abused' (March 2015). - All staff are made aware of the process for making requests for support referrals for statutory assessments under the Children Act 1989, along with the role they might be expected to play in such assessments. - Tetherdown recognises that some children have additional or complex needs and may require access to intensive or specialist services to support them.